-- CONTRAINDICATIONS -
+CONTRAINDICATIONS -

-Clinically important hypersensitivity reactions to Gadoterate Meglumine Injection.
-(4)
+Clinically important hypersensitivity reactions to Gadoterate Mealumine Injection, (4)

----- WARNINGS AND PRECAUTIONS ----
+- WARNINGS AND PRECAUTIONS --- · Hypersensitivity: Anaphylactoid/anaphylactic reactions

-- · Nephrogenic Systemic Fibrosis has occurred in patients with impaired elimination of GBCAs.
-Higher than recommended dosing or repeat dosing appear to increase the risk.
-(5.1) - Hypersensitivity: Anaphylactoid/anaphylactic reactions with cardiovascular, respiratory or cutaneous manifes tations, ranging from mild to severe, including death, have uncommonly occurred.
+- with cardiovascular, respiratory or cutaneous manifestations, ranging from mild to severe, including death, have uncommonly occurred.
 Monitor patients closely for need of emergency cardiorespiratory support.
-(5.2) - Gadolinium is retained for months or years in brain, bone, and other organs.
-(5.3)
+(5.3) - Gadolinium is retained for months or years in brain, bone, and other organs, (5.4)